sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 represents

->    REQUIRED in case Representation is applicable, the `represents` Claim provides information about the effective authorization for the acting party.
+>    REQUIRED in case Representation is applicable, the `represents` Claim provides information about the effective authorization due to a representation relationship for the acting party.

 vot

 >    OPTIONAL.
 The vector value as specified in Vectors of Trust.
 See Vectors of Trust for more details.
-As eIDAS is leading in many scenarios, using the `acr` Claim to express the Level of Assurance is preferred over Vectors of Trust.
+As eIDAS is leading in most scenarios targeted by this profile, using the `acr` Claim to express the Level of Assurance is preferred over Vectors of Trust.

 vtm